blankenberg/anvio.org/help/7.1/programs/anvi-merge/index.md

 ## Other Parameters

 You must give `anvi-merge` your contigs database and single profile databases.
-However, you can also provide more information or give addtional instructions.
+However, you can also provide more information or give additional instructions.
 Use the flag `-h` at any time to display the help menu.

 ### Hierarchical Clustering